John Carlisle (actor): Television and film

 On film, Carlisle played the elderly Private Mirus in the 2001 horror film The Bunker.
 He also had small roles in Richard E. Grant's Wah-Wah (2005) and in Forget Me Not (2010).

-Carlisle died in London, aged 76.
+Carlisle died in London, England, UK on 7 December 2011, aged 76.

 Later work in theatre

 Carlisle joined the Royal Shakespeare Company (RSC) in 1979, rather unusually for an actor who until then had predominantly worked in television.
 He then performed extensively on stage (see 'Selected stage work').
 He appeared on Broadway in the RSC productions Cyrano de Bergerac, Much Ado About Nothing (both 1985) and The Life and Adventures of Nicholas Nickleby (1986) as well as A Doll's House (1997).
 As an Associate Artist with the RSC he appeared in a great number of plays, including The Taming of the Shrew, Love's Labour's Lost, A Midsummer Night's Dream, The Seagull and Per Gynt.
 In later years he worked prominently at the National Theatre.